 JJ is knitting blankets for her dolls right now.
 So far she had about 6.
 Those dolls sure are lucky!

-The ALEX Knitting Kit includes patterns for a hat and scarf, both good easy projects for kids.
-I especially love the tassels!
+Google to find easy patterns for a hat and scarf because they both make good easy projects for kids.
+I especially love when you can add tassels!